 This one is a must, and has been an absolute lifesaver for me.
 Plenty of healthy foods don’t require refrigeration and are completely portable.
-Some of my favorites are unsweetened organic applesauce, Epic bison bars, kale chips, roasted seaweed snacks, salmon packs, and organic dark chocolate.
+Some of my favorites are unsweetened organic applesauce, Epic bison bars, kale chips, roasted seaweed snacks, and organic dark chocolate.

 To make things easier, I’ve partnered with Thrive Market, a revolutionary online marketplace on a mission to make healthy living easy and affordable for everyone.
 Thrive offers thousands of the best-selling organic and non-GMO foods and products, always at 25-50% below traditional retail prices.
 Plus, when you use my special link to sign up for a Thrive Market membership, you’ll get 25% off your first order and FREE shipping!

 Before your next trip, you can create your own care package of delicious, travel-friendly snacks that are all The Myers Way®-approved and have it sent straight to your hotel room or Air BnB!

 Ice packs are super useful–I put them in the hotel fridge or freezer, and then I pack them into an insulated bag with veggies, fruits, or last night’s leftovers to enjoy later!
 Another great option is to carry bone broth or soup in an insulated thermos.

 4. Ask for a small hotel fridge or buy a cooler.